Crenantious/RS-Bingo-Bot/README.md

 ## About This Project

-RSBingoBot is a containerized application designed to provide (TODO: provide a brief description of what the bot does).
-This repository contains the application's source code, Dockerfile for containerization, and instructions for building and running the application.
+This is a bot that is designed to help automate bingo-styled events.

+Features:
+- Create, update and delete teams both on Discord and for a database.
+- A customisable board for each team.
+Team's can choose from tiles specified in the database, and bonus points can be configured for completed sections.
+- Evidence submission and viewing (tile eligibility and completion).
+- Evidence verification and rejection.
+- Automatic leader board updates.

 ## Prerequisites